peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 >  <li>...</li>
 >  <li>aa</li>
 >  <li>ab</li>
+>  <li>ac</li>
 >  <li>...</li>
 >  <li>aaa</li>
 >  <li>aab</li>
 >  <li>aac</li>
+>  <li>aad</li>
+>  <li>...</li>
 ></ol>

-This process might seem endless, but since it is a computer and not a human who will be running it, it can literally take seconds to crack a password if it the password isn't long enough and the character set doesn't fit the broadness requirements.
+This process might seem endless, but since it is a computer and not a human who will be taking care of it, it can literally take seconds to crack a password if the password isn't long enough and the character set doesn't fit the broadness requirements.

 ### Dictionary attacks

-These kind of attacks are a variant of the brute force ones, they also consist of trying many combinations, but this time the combinations won't be every possible string, they will be a list of common words and patterns taken from lists of previously leaked passwords, common english words, etc. This is why unpredictability of our passwords is of huge importance.
+These kind of attacks are a variant of the brute force ones, they also consist of trying many combinations, but this time the combinations won't be every possible string, they will be carefully selected from a list of common words and patterns taken from lists of previously leaked passwords, common english words, etc. This is why unpredictability of our passwords is of huge importance.
+Furthermore, attackers can and will do some research on what you like, who you follow, etc. and craft their own wordlists to attack you, I hope this makes you see how important it is to have a password completely unrelated to your insterests or personal data.

 <img src="https://cdn.arstechnica.net/wp-content/uploads/2013/03/IMG_1667.jpg" class="border" width="50%" />